LaunchCode-Education-Archived/launchcode131/webpage/_assignments/00-welcome.md

 		> the robot's instructions do, based on observing the robot and reading the code.
 Make some changes to the code to test
 		> your hypotheses.
 Soon you will have the robot doing your bidding.

-	3.
-	Once you have the hang of it, try to have the robot make its way from CEC to the instructor's office.
+	3. Once you have the hang of it, try to have the robot make its way from CEC to the instructor's office.

 		> *Tip:* Since RobotController.java was the program most recently run,
 		> you can run it again simply by clicking the green arrow on the toolbar at the top.

 		Each time it runs, you should see the results of your most recent modifications.

-		> If you pause with the mouse over a location on the map, the x,y
+		> If you pause with the mouse over a location on the map, the x, y
 		> coordinate of your mouse location will be shown on the screen.

-	4.
-		After 20 minutes of successful robot navigation, *don't spend much more time* trying to get the robot to go exactly the right way.
+	4. After 20 minutes of successful robot navigation, *don't spend much more time* trying to get the robot to go exactly the right way.
 Get comfortable with controlling it for a bit, and then you can have it plow through the walls, juggernaut style.
 That's a bit easier and a lot more fun.

-		Also, feel free to walk the route yourself, and stop by the the instructor's office to say hello sometime.
+	Also, feel free to walk the route yourself, and stop by the instructor's office to say hello sometime.
 Visitors are usually treated to soda and candy.

-11. *Commit your work:*

-Now that you have modified a file, take a look at the Package Explorer window and you should see some **&gt;** signs next to the files that have been changed.
+11. *Commit your work:* Now that you have modified a file, take a look at the Package Explorer window and you should see some **&gt;** signs next to the files that have been changed.
 The **&gt;** sign warns you that you have modified files that have not been committed back to the repository.
 The files won't be visible by TAs or the instructor until you *commit* them.

 To commit them, locate the name of your project (your name and ID) in the package explorer window of eclipse.
 Right (control) click on that, go down to *Team...* and select *Commit*.
-You should see activity reflective of elipse sending your modified code back to the repository.
+You should see activity reflective of Elipse sending your modified code back to the repository.

 > *Tip:*  It is good practice to commit your code often.
 You can always recover any previously committed version
 > of your software.
 Committing your code allows you to work on the code from a different computer, and ensures that
 > you do not lose your work should your computer fail.

 You now know the basic steps to create projects, as well as open, edit, compile, and run Java programs in eclipse.
 You should also have a basic understanding of sequential execution and how to call methods on ojects.
 *Please ask if you have questions about any of this.*

 ## Anatomy of a Java File, Overview of the Course